Tito Beltrán

-Ernesto Beltrán Aguilar better known as Tito Beltrán (born 1 July 1965), is a Chilean-Swedish tenor.
+Ernesto Beltrán Aguilar (born 1 July 1965), better known as Tito Beltrán, is a Chilean-born Swedish tenor.
 In October 2008, an appellate court in Sweden sentenced Beltrán to 2.5 years in prison for rape and sexual molestation of an underage child.
 Beltrán was released from prison in Sweden on 25 February 2010 and served the rest of his sentence under electronic surveillance at home.

 Upon completing his sentence, he returned to Chile where he has made some public performances, also taking part in a number of public events and festivals.
 Late 2010, he was assigned as one of the judges for first-ever series of the Chilean X Factor.

 Musical career

 Beltrán was born in Punta Arenas, Chile, but moved to Sweden in 1986.
-He studied singing with Otto Kern and Robin Stapleton at the Music Academy at Göteborg University, studying tenor specialized in Italian opera tradition.
+He studied singing with Otto Kern and Robin Stapleton at the Music Academy at University of Gothenburg, studying tenor specialized in Italian opera tradition.
 He has performed at various opera houses around the world, and also widely at different scenes and TV shows in Sweden.
 In 2007, he performed at the Royal Swedish Opera in Stockholm, where he took part in the operas La Traviata and Tosca.
 He has also performed popular music, among others, with Robert Wells at the annual Rhapsody in Rock with high Swedish attendance records of 43,000 people at Ullevi in an 8 August 2003 show.
 He was signed to Silva Screen Records.